ASR389/ASR389/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently working on **DS & Algo Practic Question on Leetcode and GfG and trying to implement Blockchain on Real Life use case**
+- 🔭 I’m currently working on **DS & Algo Practic Question on Leetcode & GfG and also doing my research on land registry using Blockchain**
 - 💬 Ask me about **DS,Algorithm,Blockchain,Stocks,Trading**
 - 📬 You can shoot me an email at: **ajay.rajawat.nsit@gmail.com** I'll try to respond as soon as I can
 - 📄 Please have a look at my [Résumé](https://www.ajaysinghrajawat.in/resume.html) for more details about me.
 I'm open to feedback and suggestions!